The Best Radon Detector to Make Your Home Safer

 Passive Radon Detectors

-Passive radon detectors do not require power for operation and can be found in charcoal detectors, alpha-track detectors, and electret Ion chambers.
+Passive radon detectors do not require power to operate and include charcoal detectors, alpha-track detectors, and electret Ion chambers.
 These devices are generally used for a specific period (ranging from one to several months) and then sent to laboratories for testing.

 Charcoal canisters can absorb radioactive gas for a shorter time, typically two to seven days.
-They are then sealed and shipped to a laboratory, where the quantity of Radon is determined.
+They are then sealed and shipped to a laboratory, where the Radon concentration is determined.

 Alpha-track detectors measure radon levels over extended periods, typically 3-12 months.
-They provide an overall level of Radon.
+They provide an overall Radon level.

 Electret Ion Chambers are devices used to determine the level of ionization caused by Radon over time.
 They are utilized for long-term and short-term tests.